Three Products that Protect Against Fluctuating Market Rates

 Sponsored Content by First American Bank

-There are varieties of hedging products available in the marketplace.
-We break down the products we work with below to help clients offset risk by establishing a predictable cash flow and mitigating expenses due to increasing market rates.
+There several ways to protect yourself against floating rate risk.
+We break down key products that help clients offset risk by establishing a predictable cash flow and mitigating expenses due to increasing market rates.

-- Swaps.
-An interest rate swap enables borrowers to convert a floating rate loan to a fixed rate.
-Swaps are among the most popular hedging offerings at First American because, among other benefits, they can be executed quickly with minimal costs and provide more flexibility than conventional fixed rates.
+- Swaps: An interest rate swap enables borrowers to convert a floating rate loan to a fixed rate.
+Swaps are among the most popular hedging offerings at First American Bank because, among other benefits, they can be executed quickly with minimal costs and provide more flexibility than conventional fixed rates.
 Interest rate swaps are ideal for borrowers concerned with significant exposure to floating interest rates.
-Swaps can also be used to lock in rates for a longer term than traditional fixed rate loans.
-For business owners who need to stabilize operating costs, locking in an interest rate can help.
+Swaps can also be used to lock in rates for a longer term than traditional fixed rate loans, or to hedge just a portion of the loan.
+Forward swaps allow you to lock in a rate today for a loan that starts up to 12 months into the future.